Taylor-Moss/powershell-scripts/README.md

-# powershell
+# PowerShell

-A collection of PowerShell Functions, Modules, and Scripts.
+A collection of PowerShell functions, modules, and scripts.

+Mostly for user administration for on-prem and cloud with Azure/Exchange/M365.